Kumarabhijeet1608/NDRF_SIH_PDEU/README.md

 ## Project Overview

-This project was developed for the Smart India Hackathon and focuses on creating a comprehensive website for NDRF officials.
+This project was developed for the Smart India Hackathon and focused on creating a comprehensive website for NDRF officials for Supply Chain Management.
 The platform aggregates live data on weather, temperature, and disaster-related information to enhance transparency for disaster relief fund donations.

 ### Key Features
 - **Front-End Development**: Implemented using HTML, CSS, React, and three.js, with JavaScript Vite for optimized development.